lonycell/grafana.v7/docs/sources/features/dashboard/dashboards.md

 # Dashboard overview

 A *dashboard* is a set of one or more panels organized and arranged into one or more rows.
-Grafana ships with a variety of Panels.
-Grafana makes it easy to construct the right queries, and customize the display properties so that you can create the perfect dashboard for your need.
-Each panel can interact with data from any configured Grafana Data Source (currently Graphite, Prometheus, Elasticsearch, InfluxDB, OpenTSDB, MySQL, PostgreSQL, Microsoft SQL Server and AWS Cloudwatch).
+ThingSPIN ships with a variety of Panels.
+ThingSPIN makes it easy to construct the right queries, and customize the display properties so that you can create the perfect dashboard for your need.
+Each panel can interact with data from any configured ThingSPIN Data Source (currently Graphite, Prometheus, Elasticsearch, InfluxDB, OpenTSDB, MySQL, PostgreSQL, Microsoft SQL Server and AWS Cloudwatch).

 ## Dashboard UI